 They partnered with Alaska Geographic staff to recruit youth and provide organizational support.

 The program was a success and a second cohort was selected and formed to serve under the U.S. Chairmanship of the Conservation of Arctic Flora and Fauna (CAFF) Working Group.
-Program staff transitioned to the Alaska Conservation Foundation and World Wildlife Fund (WWF) became a partner.
+Their focus was on youth engagement in biodiversity focused panels, events, and continuing to create awareness about the Arctic.
+They served from 2018-2020.

 The third cohort was underway in March of 2020, when the pandemic hit.
 All in-person plans were canceled, and the program shifted to being completely virtual.
 Due to the incredible ambassadors in the third cohort, they were still very successful in completing a number of projects, including a virtual tourism panel.

-During this time, program staff and partners completed a number of visioning sessions with program alumni.
+During the time after the third cohort, program staff and partners completed a number of visioning sessions with program alumni.
 Through this process, a five-year strategic plan was implemented.
 With the completion of cohort three, an alumni group emerged to help guide the program planning for the next cohort.

-Based on the visioning and new strategic plan, Arctic Youth Ambassador program staff and partners planned for the fourth cohort of Arctic Youth Ambassadors that will serve from January 2023 to Spring 2024.
+Based on the visioning and new strategic plan, Arctic Youth Ambassador program staff and partners planned for the fourth cohort of Arctic Youth Ambassadors that served from January 2023 to August 2024.
+Their cohort secured a grant that provided more opportunities for local engagement in community/cultural exchanges which will continue on into the fifth cohort!